KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 The internal Bubbles search page can contact DuckDuckGo and Google endpoints to assemble results, related searches, and suggestions after the user performs a search.

-When the user downloads files, the browser may run trusted-source-aware download handling, local protection-provider checks, destination selection, and normal file save behavior.
+When the user downloads files, the browser may run trusted-source-aware download handling, Windows Security Center antivirus detection, Windows Attachment Services validation, Mark of the Web tagging, local protection-provider checks, destination selection, and normal file save behavior.
 That is part of the local browser protection flow rather than any built-in analytics pipeline.

 When the user signs in with a passkey on a supported site, the authentication flow is between the website, Chromium/Electron, and the operating system or authenticator.
 The browser does not add a separate Bubbles-operated passkey cloud service.

+When the user signs into a supported streaming service through the Streaming Hub, the service still receives normal web login traffic, but each supported service stays inside its own dedicated persistent Electron partition rather than the shared default browsing session.

+As of version `1.0.60`, the supported services are Disney+, Hulu, Max, Netflix, Paramount+, Prime Video, Apple TV+, AMC+, Peacock, Crunchyroll, YouTube TV, Sling TV, Pluto TV, The Roku Channel, Plex, Discovery+, ESPN+, MGM+, STARZ, and Tubi.

 ## Music Player Privacy Model